 Different businesses are taxed differently.
 What affects your taxation?

 - Tax deductions available to you

 Finances and funding can be extremely complicated.
-The loans and access to capital that your business qualifies for are dependent upon your label.
-There are several small business loans to choose from, but if you’re a non-profit, you have access to a slew of other loan types.
-Navigating the numerous ways to access capital alone can be confusing, especially if you’re strapped for time and don’t know what you’re doing.
+The loans and access to the capital your business qualifies for depend on your label.
+There are several small business loans to choose from, but if you're a non-profit, you can access several other loan types.
+Navigating the numerous ways to access capital alone can be confusing, especially if you're strapped for time and don't know what you're doing.

 Having a business lawyer on hand is the best way to prevent lawsuits.
-If you don’t have a lawyer around and you don’t call an attorney until you’ve already been sued, you’re in trouble.
-A great lawyer can reduce charges at this stage, but there’s no guarantee that they can protect you entirely.
-Keep a great business lawyer on hand to protect you and make sure your organization is in perfect order.
+You're in trouble if you don't have a lawyer, and you don't call an attorney until you've been sued.
+A great lawyer can reduce charges at this stage, but there's no guarantee they can protect you entirely.
+Keep a great business lawyer on hand to protect you and ensure your organization is in perfect order.

-If your business is eCommerce based, you need to know what it means to do business across state lines.
-Just because your business is established in one state doesn’t mean those rules will apply to transactions across the country.
-Some businesses are required to be registered or licensed in each state that they do business.
+If your business is E-commerce based, you need to know what it means to do business across state lines.
+Just because your business is established in one state doesn't mean those rules apply to transactions nationwide.
+Some businesses must be registered or licensed in each state where they do business.
 You also need to be aware of your legal responsibilities to online customers.
 What are your obligations?
 What are your protections?

 If your business sells a new product or service, or your field is creative, and you're designing new things all the time, you must legally ensure your rights to your own ideas.
 Until you do so, they aren't your property and can be taken by anyone for their own use.
 If someone else beats you to patent your own idea, they'll own it instead of you.
 A business lawyer can help you file patents and care for your intellectual property issues, so you can focus on creating new ideas and growing your business.